 Despite the history tales, there are so many attractions in Vienna to explore and traveler can plan their day trip based on their interest.
-For an art lover, you can spend the whole day by visiting the museum, enjoy a world-class music concert, or just doing nothing by enjoying a nice cup of Viennese coffee at an elegant classic cafe.
+For an art lover, you can spend the whole day visiting the museum, enjoying a world-class music concert, or just doing nothing by enjoying a nice cup of Viennese coffee at an elegant classic cafe.

 How To Get To Vienna City